 You can contact us about any special requirements you may have.

 - childcare outside of school hours for children and young people of school age.

 We pay 2 different rates:

-- A flat-rate contribution of £25 for out of pocket expenses if your children are looked after by someone not registered with Ofsted, for example a family member or friend.
+- A flat-rate contribution of £25 for out-of-pocket expenses if your children are looked after by someone not registered with Ofsted.
+This could be a family member or friend.